 While methods like Venmo and PayPal may seem riskier, the services may offer you a small chance to get your money back—or, at the very least, file a report asking for retribution.
 Using these services—or a credit card—also establishes a digital trail against the seller, which could help future investigations.

 Local law enforcement would be the appropriate body to handle such a scam.
 You can call the local police to file a report, offering them information on the person who scammed you.

 If tickets are already sold out, third-party sellers like StubHub offer guarantees (at a higher price, of course) that your tickets will be legitimate.
-And often, in the rare case that you are sold a fake ticket, you’ll get a full refund.
+And often, in the rare case that you are sold fake tickets on Craigslist, you’ll get a full refund.

-If you must turn to Craigslist or other seller-to-seller services to get into the event, be careful.
-Stay wary.
-Re-read the advice above about spotting a scammer or a fake ticket and the safest way to pay for the product.
+If you must turn to Craigslist or other seller-to-seller services to get into the event, stay wary.
+Re-read the advice above about spotting a scammer or a fake ticket as well as the safest way to pay for the product.

 It’s a good idea to meet in person with the seller (if possible) in a safe, public space or at a local police station to evaluate the tickets.

 If you decide to make the purchase after meeting in person, use digital methods of payment such as Venmo or PayPal.
 You can also request to meet them at the venue and only pay them once the ticket is successfully scanned.